Shop-specific acts of sustainability per category:

 Repair services

-The following shops offer repair services.
+The following stores offer repair services.

 Fonum